MicrosoftDocs/bot-docs/articles/includes/az-cli/deploy-to-azure.md

 ms.date: 03/03/2022
 ---

-At this point, you are ready to deploy code for your bot to your App Service resource.
+At this point, you're ready to deploy code for your bot to your App Service resource.

 > [!NOTE]
 > This step can take a few minutes to complete.